martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Subspaces.md

 	Since $A \in W, (a_{ij})=(a{ji})$.
 Multiplying each side by an arbitrary scalar doesn't alter the equation, so $(ca_{ij})=(ca_{ji}) \to cA = (cA)^t \to cA \in W \quad \checkmark$
 <!--SR:!2025-06-27,14,296-->

+Let W1 and W2 be subspaces of v.s V, then W1+W2 is a subspace that contains both W1 and W2

+Let x in W1 and y in W2

+x+y in W1 + W2 by definition

 ## Worked-examples
 ?